Limestone Ruritan Club to host breakfast fundraiser

 The Ruritan Club is located on 121 Limestone Ruritan Road, Limestone.

-Mostly cloudy this evening.
-Scattered thunderstorms developing after midnight.
-Low 71F.
-Winds light and variable.
-Chance of rain 50%..
+Cloudy this morning with thunderstorms developing this afternoon.
+A few storms may be severe.
+High 89F.
+Winds WSW at 5 to 10 mph.
+Chance of rain 70%..

-Mostly cloudy this evening.
-Scattered thunderstorms developing after midnight.
-Low 71F.
+Thunderstorms during the evening will give way to mostly cloudy skies after midnight.
+Low near 70F.
 Winds light and variable.
-Chance of rain 50%.
+Chance of rain 60%.

 This all-you-can-eat breakfast is $10 per plate.